 Retrospection decides how an artist can or ever will be considered.
 Writers, for instance, tend to stay in the shadows for a generation after death.
 Only when they climb out will the work be assessed and accurate reputation decided.
 One of the pleasing little miracles of this process is that, when all is said and done, the artist, in whatever medium, seems to settle in the most fitting place.
 With Eric Ravilious now in the public domain, we can all stand back, fold our arms and look long and pleased at this gracious and talented artist.

-Frank Delaney is a writer and broadcaster.
-Read his article on James Joyce for The Public Domain Review here, and learn more about his work at his website – www.frankdelaney.com – where his weekly podcast deconstructing Ulysses is about to reach one million unique downloads.
+Frank Delaney was a writer and broadcaster.
+Read his article on James Joyce for The Public Domain Review here, and learn more about his work at his website – www.frankdelaney.com – where his podcast deconstructing Ulysses is past one million unique downloads.